What is Fast Fashion?

 Here’s another fact to know about fast fashion: If you buy one white cotton shirt or drive 35 miles (about 56 kms) in a car, it will produce the same amount of emissions!

-Eighty percent of garments are said to be made by young women ho are between the ages of 18 and 24.
+Eighty per cent of garments are said to be made by young women who are between the ages of 18 and 24.

 We consider what to wear, what shoes to wear, and what bags to carry almost every day.
 The fast fashion sector supplies the majority of our clothing, and most consumers have no idea how their clothing is made.